 I really like the 95% curcumin extract and have used this for years in our patients, as a part of a ‘greater’ blend, combined with other herbs.
 As mentioned, turmeric and curcumin are fat soluble, so intake of fat is optimal to improve absorption.
 In reality, if we take the herbs with food or a meal, likely we will impact absorption, especially when consumed with grains, flax or other ‘fat’ supplements.
 Knowing this, when using the 95% extract alone, we will combine it with a few other similar herbs to boost benefit, but also to improve fat in the supplement regimen.
 One herb is flax seed powder, which not only helps with absorption, but by itself has some medicinal value.

-BCM-95® curcumin is a patented version that we do rely heavily on, which provides the benefits of a 95% extract, but adds in the volatile oils.
+In our Cur-OST formulas, we utilize a 95% curcumin extract, but add back in the volatile oils.
 These oils not only help to enhance absorption, but clinical research demonstrates that they contain some potent medicinal value by themselves.
-So, by using BCM-95®, which are getting the benefits of synergism, combining a few aspects of the mother root.
+So, by using this blend, which are getting the benefits of synergism, combining a few aspects of the mother root.

 Turmeric, by itself, is interesting and as noted above, has numerous active compounds.
-In some of our equine formulas, we actually will combine turmeric with the BCM-95® and other curcuminoid extracts, to further synergism.
+In some of our equine formulas, we actually will combine turmeric with the curcuminoid blend and volatile oils, to further add synergism.
 I find this often provides the highest level of benefit for the patient.
 The main problem with using turmeric by itself is dosing and volume.
 If we wanted to dose 10 grams of curcumin, we could easily do this through using a curcumin extract.
 If we wanted to get this dose via turmeric, then the dose would be around 200 grams, which is too high in volume.
 So, synergy is likely the best option we have to obtain benefits.

 Based on more recent research, Turmeric may actually hold more answers than through using of isolated concentrated extracts, such as Curcumin.
 In our most recent research, we have been focusing on a powdered Turmeric Oleoresin extract, which contains not only the benefits of whole-Turmeric, but also is composed of a higher level of Curcumin than normal Turmeric products and has upwards of 23% natural volatile oils.
 This Turmeric Oleoresin extract, when combined with Curcumin, has actually yielded a higher level of improvement clinically in many of our equine patients and stands to be a more economical option, even at higher dosing schedules.